RaresCanache/devmind-fullstack-project/README.md

 | POST | `/save` | Creates a new transaction |
 | DELETE | `/delete/{transactionId}` | Deletes a transaction by ID |
 | DELETE | `/delete-all/{bankAccountId}` | Deletes all transactions for a bank account |

 ---

-# Global Exception Handler

-## Overview
-The `GlobalExceptionHandler` is a centralized error-handling mechanism for the backend API.
-It ensures consistent and meaningful error responses across the application, improving robustness and maintainability.

----

-# Security Module (JWT-Based Authentication)

-As mentioned previously, Spring Security helps with implementing the **JWT (JSON Web Token) authentication** approach, ensuring that only authenticated and authorized users can access protected resources.
-It is structured into several components, including configurations for JWT setup, request filtering, and authentication services.

-JWT authentication works by issuing a signed token upon successful user login.
-This token is included in subsequent requests, allowing the server to validate user identity without maintaining session state.
-A security filter intercepts requests, extracts, and verifies the token before granting access.
-Password encryption is also implemented to enhance security.

----